surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * Time to live - protection from routing loops and remove continuously circulating datagrams the TTL is used (number of hops it can make - each device subtracts 1)
 * Protocol - eight-bit field specifying what is being carried [0x01 - ICMP, 0x11 - (17) UDP, 0x06 (6 - TCP)]
 * Header checksum
-* Source and destinatino IP addresses
+* Source and destination IP addresses
 * Options

 ## Addressing